happycollision/articles/2023-01-02-variant-system/article.md

 Trilliant Health, we use Azure Blob Storage (ABS) to serve our apps.
 Our final step in deployment is to upload all our files to ABS.
 Since our asset filenames contain a unique hash, we just let it upload and overwrite files with conflicting names.
-The end result is that our _new_ assets get uploaded with no conflict, _old_ assets are rewritten with the same content, and `{variantName}.json` files get updated to point to new build assets.
+The result is that our _new_ assets get uploaded with no conflict, _old_ assets are rewritten with the same content, and `{variantName}.json` files get updated to point to new build assets.